QStash vs Posthook

 Config-as-codeNot availableposthook.toml with diff, validate, apply, and multi-environment support

-Pricing modelPay-as-you-go ($1/100K messages) + optional Prod Pack ($200/mo for Prometheus/Datadog integration)Per-hook quota ($39–$249/mo) with observability, anomaly detection, and notifications included
+Pricing modelPay-as-you-go ($1/100K messages, retries count toward quota) + optional Prod Pack ($200/mo for Prometheus/Datadog integration)Per-hook quota ($39–$249/mo, only scheduling counts — retries, deliveries, and API calls are free).
+Observability, anomaly detection, and notifications included.

 How QStash works